Sept. 22, 2025 - Freedomain Radio - Stefan Molyneux

 Right?

-Jeez, kind of what a filthy liar you are.
+Because I didn't want to see just kind of what a filthy liar you are.

-That you just make up anything in the moment to get away with not having to answer any difficult questions or have any reasonable standards, or actually be asked to pay time care attention and provide affection towards your children.
+That you just make up anything in the moment to get away with not having to answer any difficult questions or have any reasonable standards or actually be asked to pay time care attention and provide affection towards your children.

 Quick question, Dad.

-Do you still give yourself a five out of ten?
+After this conversation, just out of curiosity, do you still give yourself a five out of ten?

-Uh I'd give myself uh a zero.
+I'd give myself a zero.

 So the five out of ten was also a what?

-Um because if I tell the truth, I'll realize how miserable I am.
+a lie a lie a lie why do you think you lie all the time um Because if I tell the truth, I'll realize how miserable I am.

 Oh, not miserable.